 I prefer to work on a consignment basis, rather than wholesale.

 Would you have any advice for the young designers who are looking to break into the industry?

 They need to have a strong vision and and know who they are and the story that they want to tell.
 It is important to take time for self-development and not rush into things while starting the brand.
 It’s important to know about your business and the industry you are in, so join startup accelerators and enterprises.
 It takes time to research the market and find your own style.
 Also, new designers and brands need to be ready for obstacles and failures but it’s important to stay true to yourself and not give up.

 AISPI stands for local European fashion that is well-made, competitively priced and highly distinctive.
 Can you share with us your thoughts on the company and how you see it impacting the businesses of brands like yours?

-Gosia Wolinska is just one of the many designers we have interviewed recently!
-Head to our Blog to catch more of our designer interviews, carefully curated city lists and inspirational stories and stay updated on the latest from the fashion community in Europe through the AISPI Instagram.
+Head to our blog to catch more of our designer interviews, carefully curated city lists and inspirational stories and stay updated on the latest from the fashion community in Europe through the AISPI Instagram.